Hermera/JOS-2018/lab1/report1.md

 They are different because boot loader load kernel at `$0x100000`.
 There is the `.text` section because the entry point is `$0x10000c`.

 ## The Kernel

 ### Using virtual memory to work around position dependence

 #### Exercise 7
->  Use QEMU and GDB to trace into the JOS kernel and stop at the movl %eax, %cr0.
-Examine memory at 0x00100000 and at 0xf0100000.
+>  Use QEMU and GDB to trace into the JOS kernel and stop at the `movl %eax, %cr0`.
+Examine memory at `0x00100000` and at `0xf0100000`.

 ```gdb
 (gdb) x/4b 0x00100000